perfsonar/nagios/doc/README.txt

     * Check throughput for all tests in the given MA.
 Alert if any of the tests do not have data in both directions

           check_throughput.pl -u http://bnl-pt1.es.net:8085/perfSONAR_PS/services/pSB -r 3600 -w 1: -c .5: -b

+   * Check throughput for all UDP tests in the given MA.
+Alert if any of the tests do not have data in both directions

+          check_throughput.pl -u http://bnl-pt1.es.net:8085/perfSONAR_PS/services/pSB -r 3600 -p UDP -w 1: -c .5: -b